 This course is the second in a four-part sequence on the application of advanced emergency care in a pre-hospital setting.
 The course continues to cover fundamentals of advanced emergency care to ensure students' mastery.
-Additional topics include airway management, respiratory, cardiovascular, and neurologic emergencies, diseases of the eyes/ears/nose/throat, abdominal, renal, gynecologic, endocrine, hematologic, immunologic and psychiatric emergencies; infectious diseases, and toxicology.
+Additional topics include airway management, respiratory, cardiovascular, and neurologic emergencies, diseases of the eyes/ears/nose/throat, abdominal, renal, gynecologic, endocrine, hematologic, immunologic and psychiatric emergencies, infectious diseases, and toxicology.
 HL141 will also review topics from Pharmacology II and Cardiology II to further develop the depth of learning.

-Prerequisites: HL130, HL134, HL140, and HL146.
+Prerequisites (must be completed with a B- or better): HL130, HL134, HL140, and HL146.

 Co-requisites: HL131, HL135, HL147, and HL150.